duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 #### <a name="open"></a>Open the sample video with SCIFIO

+First make sure the SCIFIO option is turned on: Edit>Options>ImageJ2, check the 'Use SCIFIO when opening files' option.
+This makes sure all metadata can be converted correctly to the archive later on.
-Use File>Import>Image Sequence... and select the folder that contains the images of the video.
-Stick with the default settings to load the stack.
+Now open the file: use File>Open... and select the metadata file in the folder that contains the images of the video.
+A video viewer window opens automatically.

 #### <a name="beam"></a>Correct for the beam profile